Diwahars/react-highcharts/README.md

 ## Credits

-With the help of Justin Woo's Mori implementation https://github.com/justinwoo/highcharts-mori-test
+With the help of Justin Woo's Mori implementation, I minimized the solution to a working basic template.
+If you would like a resizable chart, view his implementation at this link.  https://github.com/justinwoo/highcharts-mori-test

 ## License